-Japanese encphalisitis is quite rare but it is still recommended that travellers have the JE vaccination particularly if they are travelling in rural areas where the disease is endemic.
+Japanese encephalitis is quite rare but it is still recommended that travelers have the JE vaccination particularly if they are traveling in rural areas where the disease is endemic.

 The vaccine is the same for adults and children, there is no particular teen vaccine, all age groups are given the same one.